 - learn How to find a Grid Reference;

 - print out a Car Windscreen Sign when surveying on private land (with permission);

 - see what your results could mean at your sample site, and;

 - take a look at our Activity Pack to see how you can help freshwater after taking part in the survey.

 We have been working with a small number of groups in 2015, and the survey will roll out more widely in 2016 and 2017.

-If you have any questions, or you’d like to be involved in Clean Water for Wildlife, please contact the Project Administrator at email@example.com
+If you have any questions about Clean Water for Wildlife, please contact the Project Administrator at email@example.com